 Repurpose Old Toys or Furniture

 Repurposing and upcycling are important principles of sustainability and are also highly rewarding processes.
 Everyone has something that could be made anew.
-Starting with the concept of transforming old and unused items into something new and exciting will encourage the kids to see life through a lens of possibility.
+Starting with the concept of transforming old and unused items into something new and exciting will introduce sustainability to children while seeing life through a lens of possibility.

 To begin, get them to find old toys or furniture.
 Then, using these old items, help them execute a DIY project.
 It is a fun way to teach them the concept of sustainability.

 The recycling bin is also a great place to turn for craft inspiration.
 You can get thousands of ideas on Pinterest by searching keywords like crafts, recycled crafts, upcycled crafts, etc.